nats-io/nack/README.md

 # For example, this prints raw HTTP requests and responses.
 #     ./jetstream-controller -v=10

-# You can install the YAML like this
-kubectl apply -f helm/jetstream-controller/crds/stream.yaml
-# And uninstall like this.
-kubectl delete -f helm/jetstream-controller/crds/stream.yaml

 # You'll probably want to start a local Jetstream-enabled NATS server, unless
 # you use a public one.
 nats-server -DV -js

-# Finally, create an example stream.
-kubectl apply -f examples/stream.yaml
 ```